 Because around 11 pm, you get that second wind and that’s actually cortisol levels going back up.
 We don’t want this.

-So, get your body ready for sleep by dimming the lights around your home, turn on your blue blockers, take some herbs and specific sleep hormones before bedtime so you’ll fall asleep faster and you’ll get a much deeper sleep, which will produce optimal hormone levels.
+So, get your body ready for sleep by dimming the lights around your home, turning on your blue blockers, taking some herbs and specific sleep hormones before bedtime so you’ll fall asleep faster and you’ll get a much deeper sleep, which will produce optimal hormone levels.

 And then wake up naturally, with NO alarm clock, when the sun naturally starts to come up… which is around 6 am.

 This keeps cortisol levels balanced and in a healthy range.

 And yes, I’ll do an entire article series about sleep hacks since this has been one of my personal challenges my entire life.

 After sleep, the second-best way to improve stress levels is by taking specific supplements that are clinically proven to help lower stress and cortisol levels.